xdaDaveShaw/xdaDaveShaw.github.io/blog/_posts/2025-01-16-an-introduction-to-runbooks.md

 the steps, or better yet, have someone else follow it whilst you observe.

 However, sometimes you cannot test them if they require outside coordination.
+In these cases it is still better to have them than not (see "Prepare for the Worst").

 ### Prepare for the worst

-I have a number of Runbooks I have never run, for events that I hope never happen.
+I have a number of runbooks I have never run, for events that I hope never happen.
 These are for scenarios that are rare but would be a big problem if they triggered.
 By writing down the most likely steps needed to resolve the problem, I give myself a head start.